monarchwadia/blog-monarchwadia.com/_posts/2024-02-18-how-to-reliably-return-well-structured-json-from-llms-using-function-calling.md

 This article is classified as politics.
 ```

 Unfortunately, this is not a useful response, as the output is in plain text.
 Plain text is not a format that is easily interoperable with traditional software systems.
 It needs flaky parsing and is not easily machine-readable.
+What we need is a response in a structured format, such as a JSON array of string.

-What we need is a response in a structured format, such as JSON.
-This would allow us to easily integrate the response with traditional software systems.
-Something like the following:
+For example:

 ```json
 ["politics"]